norbert-acedanski/sieve-of-eratosthenes/README.md

 # sieve-of-eratosthenes

 # About The Project
-Script provides one of the ways of finding primes with a sieve of eratosthenes.
+Script provides one of the ways of finding primes with a sieve of Eratosthenes.

 # Built With
 Python 3.8.0